IBM Hursley Museum

 New Look Museum Room

 In December 2015 the museum received some glass display cabinets with LED lighting.
 The Hursley Products room has been completely revamped and some additional artefacts put on display.
+Other changes include moving the typwriters onto 2 level tables, creating room for AS/400.

 Panoramic Tour of The Museum